Last updated: January 23, 2014

 Akismet is a good spam catcher as well.
 It’s automatically installed in new versions of WordPress but must still be activated.
 (Activation requires an API key from WordPress.com.
 Simply follow the prompts to get your key when you activate Akismet under Plugins–>Installed.)

 Social Sharing Toolkit is what automatically puts sharing buttons at the end of each of my posts.

-Send Email Notification To Only Parent Commenter sends a notification to someone when they have a reply to their comment.
+Send Email Only on Reply to My Comment sends a notification to someone when they have a reply to their comment.